RealmRazer/hollowed_blight/content/PCs/Trenton.md

 + Physical Beauty
 # Relationships
 * [[Baldor Emeraldcrag]]: Brother to Tyr and 3rd in line for the Emeraldcrag noble line
-* [[Ferolda Ironmountain]]: Mother, one of the concubines of the current lord of Emeraldcrag
+* [[Feralda Ironmountain]]: Mother, one of the concubines of the current lord of Emeraldcrag
 * [[Pinity Ironmountain]]:  Second cousin, owns a workshop in Blackport
 * [[Casmira Hill]]: Girlfriend, an outcast Runcaster
 * [[Folk, Of Flagrant Dawn]]: Orc War Chief